Aya-Alhamwe/Audio-Summarizer-AI/README.md

 -----

-# 🤖 AI Meeting Companion
+#  AI Meeting Companion

-A smart application, built by **Aya Alhamwi**, that transcribes and summarizes meeting audio files.
+A smart application, that transcribes and summarizes meeting audio files.
 This tool uses `Gradio` for the user interface, `OpenAI's Whisper` for speech-to-text, and a locally-run `Llama 3` (via Ollama) for analysis and summarization.

 The application intelligently detects the language of the audio (Arabic or English) and provides a clean, summarized output in the same language.

-## ✨ Features
+##  Features

   * **Accurate Transcription:** Uses `openai/whisper-small` for high-quality speech-to-text.
   * **AI Summarization:** Leverages the power of `Llama 3` to analyze the transcript and extract key points and decisions.